Stratio/cassandra-lucene-index/doc/documentation.rst

                                     .where(eq(indexColumn, search.build()));

-**Example 2:** will return any rows where “place” is within one yard and ten yards from the geo point (40.225479, -3.999278) sorted by min distance to point (40.225479, -3.999278).
+**Example 2:** search for any rows where “place” is within one yard and ten yards from the geo point (40.225479, -3.999278) sorted by min distance to point (40.225479, -3.999278).

 .. code-block:: sql